SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - Difficult to monitor

-When to use: Prototypes, temporary integrations, or when there are only 2 systems.
+When to use it: Prototypes, temporary integrations, or when only 2 systems are involved.

 Hub-and-Spoke